jrgpulido/py-xy-2/README.md

 # Numerical

-Numerical computing with python 3.x
+Numerical computing with python 3.x, numpy, and scipy

 # zeeAlso